Profile

 Artist Biography

+Edward Jack Humphrey (b.
+1998) is an Australian-born artist who works across mediums of photography, drawing and painting.
 Edward is an alumnus of the National Art School, with a Bachelor of Fine Arts.
 He also holds a Certificate IV in Arts and Cultural Administration from TAFE NSW.
-His work has received notable recognition including, being selected for the Bluethumb Art Prize (2021), Archibald Portrait Prize (2020), the Salon des Refusés (2018), and Royal Art Society of NSW Art Prize (2018).
+His work has received notable recognition from being a finalist in the Bluethumb Art Prize (2021), Archibald Portrait Prize (2020), the Salon des Refusés (2018), and Royal Art Society of NSW Art Prize (2018).
 As well as this, he has held a group show at Depart Gallery (2025) and two solo exhibitions at Gallery 11:11 (2024, 2023).
-Edward’s work is held in private collections across Australia.
+Many of Edward’s earlier artworks are in private collections across Australia.

 Artist Statement